From Halloween parades and parties to haunted houses, ghost trains and horrifying clowns, Canada certainly knows how to celebrate Halloween!

 The attraction has a theatrical hayride, corn maze and seven themed haunted houses.
 Each year the themes for the haunted houses change, artfully carried out by the 100 plus actors, staff and design crews who are specially trained to entertain and frighten visitors.
 So find out if you can survive this year!

-Date of event: Open until 30 October
+Date of event: Open every weekend plus Halloween through September, October & November

 3. Haunted Pumpkin Festival at Prairie Gardens, Alberta